Menu

 • Patients are able to track their records through patient portals.

-• More security and privacy, more storage space capacity.
+• More security and privacy

 • Assistance in managing bills and appointments.